 - 1 tsp salt

 - Meanwhile, pre-heat the oven to 450 degrees.
-Line a sheet tray with parchment paper.
-Spread the steamed potatoes out over the sheet tray and toss with the olive oil and another generous sprinkle of salt.
-Make sure the potatoes are not crowded on the sheet tray and there is plenty of space in between each one.
+Spread the steamed potatoes out over a baking tray and toss with the olive oil and another generous sprinkle of salt.
+Make sure the potatoes are not crowded on the baking tray and there is plenty of space in between each one.
 If necessary use two sheet trays.

 - While the potatoes are roasting make the aioli.
 Whisk together all of the ingredients in a small bowl.

 - Transfer the roasted potatoes to a large plate or platter.
 Top with the smokey tomato aioli and a sprinkle of smoked paprika.
 Enjoy immediately!

 - Potatoes: Yukon Golds’ buttery texture and subtle creaminess makes it the *perfect* potato for roasting.
 To ensure even cooking, choose potatoes that are roughly all the same size.

 - Smoked Paprika: Sweet, Hungarian paprika can be substituted for smoked.

 - Mayo: Homemade, store-bought, vegan/plant-based will all work.